jeremy-cc/solarch-assoc/README.md

 6. Snapshots of encrypted volumes are encrypted.
 Likewise volumes restored from encrypted snapshots are encrypted.
 7. You can only share unencrypted snapshots since the encryption keys are bound to your AWS accounts.
 8. You cannot delete an EBS snapshot if it is used as the root volume of a registered AMI.
+9. EBS offers lower overall throughput but decreased latency as opposed to EFS.

 ###### Security Groups